 Dasha, “Fifteen or twenty, depending, the big one will take less time, the little prick will wake up first.
 I think we get them tied, put in different rooms.
 We can interrogate without them knowing who said what.”

 We get busy with nylon ties and duct tape, don’t trust ties to hold, although these are big ones.
 Plain ties can be broken if you spread your elbows and snap your wrists down onto, say, your knee.
 Naturally there’s a video on YouTube demonstrating it.
-Duct tape will prevent them from breaking the ties because they can’t pull their arms apart enough to do it.
+Duct tape will prevent them from breaking the ties because they can’t pull their arms apart enough.
 To be ultra-sure, we also have their bound hands behind their backs.
 Ties and tape around ankles, these dopes aren’t going anywhere.
 Two in bedrooms, one in what serves as an office.
 If Daphne finds kids, they won’t have to see their captors.

 Dasha stays with the smallest since he should stir first, Zoe C alternates keeping an eye on the other two.
 Easy enough, the bedrooms are side by side, then the office on one end of the hall.